Changissnz/selfinterest/README.md

 beings, in their oscillating movements of attempting to correct actions by other actions, and then to narrate on these actions using labels of "good" and "bad", typically by the basis of their being the good.
-"Loyalty" and "honor", ideals universally recognized by human beings, also require bases to support the qualities of the populace, so that the practice of these ideals cannot be immediately subject to rejection by the weakness of enabling relativity, when in such cases, relativity enables unpredictable re-defining of the societal norms, of representatives and attitudes.
+"Loyalty" and "honor", ideals universally recognized by human beings, require bases to support the qualities of the populace, so that the practice of these ideals cannot be immediately subject to rejection by the weakness of enabling relativity, when in such cases, relativity enables unpredictable re-defining of the societal norms, of representatives and attitudes.
+In real life, human beings have loyalties that center around the family structure and their individual identities of ethnic/ national/religious affilation.
+These loyalties do not go away so easily, especially in areas where an individual's livelihood is tied to forms of institutionalized servitude.
+A human being that remains loyal may, in fact, be dishonorable for supporting what has turned ghastly wrong.
+And another human being can be honorable by not remaining loyal to what has become a hindrance, a force corrupting to their independence.